Ryan-Holben/redditSample2/readme.md

 Next, we use various numerical methods to look at our data.
 This includes:

 1. Denoising our data:
-    * Using a high-pass filter over the frequency space (using SciPy's FFT and inverse FFT functions)
+    * Using a high-pass filter over the frequency space (using SciPy's FFT and inverse FFT implementations)
     * Using a moving average
 2. Comparing first and second derivatives for successful/unsuccessful posts.